mikwielgus/forum-dl/README.md

 # forum-dl

 Forum-dl is a downloader (scraper) for forums, mailing lists, and news aggregators.
-It can be used to crawl, extract, and archive individual posts, threads, and entire boards into a variety of output formats.
+It can be used to crawl, extract, and archive individual threads and entire boards into a variety of output formats.

 ![Peek 2023-04-23 01-59](https://user-images.githubusercontent.com/58011230/233812474-31fc4999-5cb6-4deb-b450-68d66dd56e10.gif)